VincentPinet/videopoker-solver/README.md

 ## The `constexpr` journey

-One of the self inflicted challenge of this project was to make everything constexpr.
+One of the self-inflicted challenge of this project was to make everything constexpr.
 If you intentional code things in a non-configurable way with an hardcoded variant, every single information should be knowable at compile time.
 But I underestimated the inefficiency of the compiler optimization compare to plain runtime.
 For instance the following snippet of code, naive solver approach that return the expected value of a fixed hand under optimal play which fully lives in a constexpr context:

 ```c++
 static constexpr double solve(const vps::bitcards& hand) {